Unite-AS/hiring/jobs/swe-en.md

 You will have the opportunity to make a difference in an environment that works closely with the media houses in our shared Mentor Medier group, with new offices in central Oslo.
 We place a high value on professional and personal development and are committed to building a culture where everyone contributes their best to achieve common goals, helps each other, and has the chance to develop where they are strongest.
 Here, you get the chance to work on challenging issues and become part of a team driven by creating results.

-Our new system developer will report to the CTO.
+Our new software engineer will report to the CTO.

 Could you be the person we're looking for?
 Please contact CTO Bjarne Øverli at **bjarne[at]unite.as**.